 Accurate forecasting in contact centers can be challenging.
 Understaffed businesses can result in long wait times for customers and leave agents frustrated and even unmotivated.

 Customers may be forgiving of long wait times once, but don’t expect them to be forgiving if it happens regularly.
 On the other hand, labor costs are typically 70-80 percent of the budget, and over-staffing further bloats costs.

+There are essential things to know about contact center forecasting.
 An accurate forecast means you have the right agents available with the right skills at the right time.
 It’s critical to a successful customer experience.
 So how do companies find the balance to keep both employees and customers happy?